dombrant/100-days-of-code/r1-log.md

 ### R1D5 (January 8th, 2018)
 I finished the last few exercises on the "Advanced Topics" section of Codecademy's Python course.
 I learned lambda expressions, which seemed daunting at first but I was able to grasp them fairly quickly.

+I finished testing out the font loading API.
+It's really useful, and easy to implement.